Garry Jones Garry Jones

 Doomscrolling is what you’re consuming.

-Thumbtrap is the incessant behavioral response driven by the screen plus app, and the algorithm.
+Thumbtrap is the incessant behavioral response driven by the Screen Plus App, and the algorithm.

 You might wonder: does it really matter if we have a word for this?
 We already know endless scrolling is bad.
 Why coin a new term?